Frequently Asked Questions for Graduate-level Physics Degree Applicants

 What is the level of first-year graduate classes?
 Since I already have a Master's degree in physics, can I skip some of the first-year graduate classes?

 The level of first-year graduate classes is intended for physics majors who have graduated with a BS degree from a typical US college or university.
-Admitted applicants who already have completed graduate-level coursework in physics and are seeking a PhD Physics degree, are invited to take our diagnostic Candidacy Exam immediately upon entering our program.
-Based on the results of this exam, an entering student and his/her curriculum advisor will normally tailor an appropriately shortened schedule of classes.
+Admitted applicants can request that a required course be waived based on previously completed graduate-level coursework in physics.
+Students can submit a transcript showing the grade earned and the syllabus from the previous course taken.
+If approved, an entering student and his/her curriculum advisor will normally tailor an appropriately shortened schedule of classes.

 I have passed the PhD Qualifying/Candidacy Exam at another US university, but now I want to transfer to Kent State.
 Do I need to take this exam again?